University Support Staff Peer Review Committee Hearing Process

 - The hearing will be conducted informally and the Panel will have complete discretion in deciding any procedural questions that arise during the hearing.
 The Panel will accept any evidence, information, or testimony which is pertinent to the appeal and will help the Panel understand and evaluate the issue before it.
 The chairperson will determine the relevance and materiality of the evidence offered, and the legal rules of evidence will not apply.

-- Employee Relations will facilitate the hearing by providing procedural instructions and guidance to allow the Panel to concentrate on the information presented by the parties.
+- Human Resources will facilitate the hearing by providing procedural instructions and guidance to allow the Panel to concentrate on the information presented by the parties.
 The facilitator exerts no influence on the Panel's decision regarding the hearing.

 - After first statements, if any, have been given, each party, beginning with the employee, will present its information, material, and witnesses to the Committee.
 Panel members may ask questions of anyone after the first statements have been given.